jrfnl/clearPHP/rules/no-goto.md

 <!-- Good Practices -->
 # No Goto

-`Goto` are considered a thing of the past : the code will be much harder to read and understand.
+`goto` is considered a thing of the past: the code will be much harder to read and understand.
 It leads to keeping all code in one big heap, code spaghetti and maintenance headaches.

 ## Rule Details